vaasut/speedrunClock/README.md

 # Speedrun Clock

-This is a simple clock in c++ that you can use to speedrun games.
+This is a simple clock in c++ that you can use while speedrunning games.
-You can save your splits and times to a file once you finish the run.
+You can then save your splits and times to a file once you finish the run.

 # Instructions
 Start the clock from the command line.